raven42/dotfiles/.vim/README.md

 The NERDTree plugin provides a file browser for any files. `<double-click>` or hit `<enter>` on any file to open it in a new buffer. `<single-click>` or hit `<enter>` on any directory to expand / collapse it.
 When a file is opened, it will open in a new buffer.
 The tabline will be updated to list that file name as well.
 Use `<Leader><#>` or `:n` / `:p` to move between opened buffers.

 If you do a `<middle-click>` on a file, then the current edit window will be split horizontally and the new file will be opened in the split.

-> :warning: **Warning:** Opening the same file twice will result in that file being loaded into two separate buffers.
-It is best to avoid this.

 > :construction: **Example:** coming soon...